-In packet-per-buffer mode, the xferStatus and resCount fields are updated only in the descriptor for the buffer which receives the last byte of the packet.
-ResCount is only valid in a descriptor, if the xferStatus field has the contextControl.run bit set.
-To obtain accurate values for xferStatus, it is recommended that software initialize xferStatus to zero.
+In packet-per-buffer mode, when s=1 the xferStatus and resCount fields are updated only in the descriptor for the buffer which receives the last byte of the packet.
+ResCount is only valid in a descriptor if the xferStatus field has the contextControl.run bit set.
+To obtain accurate values for xferStatus, it is recommended that software initialize xferStatus to zero (evt_no_status).